-Grey Mare dosed with Cydectin – obvious Threadworms and Pinworms:
+Grey Mare dosed with Cydectin – obvious die off of Threadworms and Pinworms:

-Things you can look out for that may indicate that your horses may have a parasite burden:
+Things you can look out for that may indicate that your horses may have a parasite burden or microfilarias:

-- Dry unproductive cough of unknown origin, like that of COPD.
+- Dry unproductive chronic cough of unknown origin, like that of COPD/RAD.

 - Severe itchiness